qaws211/Uni_Projects/Amazon's Review Analysis/Amazon's Reviews Analysis/README.md

 ## Objective

-1. Understand how the smartphone is judged, what is general sentiment of the reviews and build a marketing campaign
+1. Understand how the smartwatch is judged, what is general sentiment of the reviews and build a marketing campaign
 2. Simulate a marketing campaign with the aim of emphasising the positive aspects highlighted by users who have bought the product and improving on the negative aspects.

 ## Methodologies